juliafmorgado/food-checker-app/.swm/create-new-message.37gq9.sw.md

 If you want to add a new message, you should change it here:

+Testing to see what appears here.

 <br/>

+This is the code part where you can add an alert message.
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 js/main.js
 ```javascript